oitofelix/dragopkg/specification.md

 There are two kinds of _DragoPKG packages_ (the so called "super-classes"): __source__ and __live__.

-- The _source package_ is usually what _live package maintainers_ or
+- _Source packages_ are usually what _live package maintainers_ or
-  _hard core users_ want and need; it contains the program's source code from the mainstream developers --- possibly with distribution specific patches --- alongside _DragoPKG meta-data_, and is ready to be built for any architecture by a single _DragoPKG_ incantation.
+  _hard core users_ want and need; they contain the program's source code from the mainstream developers --- possibly with distribution specific patches --- alongside _DragoPKG meta-data_, and are ready to be built for any architecture by a single _DragoPKG_ incantation.
   The maintenance of this type of package is entrusted to the _source package maintainer_.

-- The _live package_ is usually what _common users_ want and need; it
+- _Live packages_ are usually what _common users_ want and need; they
-  contains the software already built from its respective _source package_, alongside _DragoPKG meta-data_, and is ready to be installed by a single _DragoPKG_ incantation.
+  contain the software already built from their respective _source packages_, alongside _DragoPKG meta-data_, and are ready to be installed by a single _DragoPKG_ incantation.
 The maintenance of this type of package is entrusted to the _live package maintainer_.